wilsonvetdev/wilsonvetdev/README.md

 - 🐥 Check out the repos that start with solelypets - my latest Rails + React/Redux capstone project for Flatiron.
 - 🤔 I’m looking forward to making more meaningful connections, and landing a role as a web developer or product owner.
 - 💬 Check out my professional blog posts at https://medium.com/@wilsonvetdev
-- 📫 How to reach me: https://www.linkedin.com/in/wilsonvetdev/
+- 📫 How to reach me: https://www.linkedin.com/in/wilsonvetdev/ or https://wilson-vetdev.me/
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I love tequila and fitness equally!